ESPSA/El-Wataneya/README.md

 -   **Authentication**: The backend should use JSON Web Tokens (JWT) for authentication.
 The `/api/auth/login` endpoint should return a short-lived `accessToken` and a long-lived `refreshToken`.
 The frontend will send the `accessToken` in the `Authorization: Bearer <token>` header for all protected API calls.

 -   **Input Sanitization (Preventing XSS)**: To prevent Cross-Site Scripting (XSS) attacks, your backend **must** sanitize all user-provided data before storing it in the database.
 This is especially important for fields like names, descriptions, and titles.
     -   A good practice is to use a library like `DOMPurify` on the server-side to strip any malicious HTML and JavaScript from user input.
+The included backend uses this approach via `src/utils/sanitize.js`.
     -   **Never trust data coming from the client.** Always validate and sanitize on the server.

 ---